 “The power of imagination is the ultimate creative power.
 While knowledge defines what we currently know and understand, imagination points to all we might yet discover and create…”

-We are proud of the changes we have made to our curriculum and of the achievements and progress our children are making.
+We are excited about the changes we have made to our curriculum and proud of the achievements and progress our children are making.

 Paired year groups follow a two year topic cycle to facilitate collaborative planning, coverage and continuity between subjects.

 Our TOPIC OVERVIEW shows coverage of the curriculum subjects that are covered and the content that will be taught in each topic.

 Whilst paired classes follow the same themes within each topic, the knowledge and skills taught cover the objectives specific to each of the year groups.

 Class teachers plan using Springfield's subject knowledge road maps.
 These ensure that within our topics, year group specific subject knowledge is revisited or pre-taught so that all knowledge is covered and builds from year to year.

 Our subject knowledge road maps can be found on each of our curriculum subject pages.

 Our curriculum is designed to allow the children of Springfield to live the school motto: